About Heritage Education Funds

 -

-- If you are a grandparent, aunt, uncle or non-relative and are contributing to a child's RESP, download form HRSDC 0071 E (The original form must be forwarded to the RESP promoter)
+- If you are a grandparent, aunt, uncle or non-relative and are contributing to a child's RESP, download form SDE 0093 E – Annex B (The original form must be forwarded to the RESP promoter).

 -

-How long do I have to apply for the Canada Learning Bond? +
+How long do I have to apply for the Canada Learning Bond (CLB*)? +

-You have up until your Beneficiary turns 18 to apply for the Canada Learning Bond, but the earlier you apply, the sooner the grant money will start to grow in an RESP
+You have up until your beneficiary turns 18 to apply for the CLB*, but the earlier you apply, the sooner the grant money will start to grow in an RESP.

 ALBERTA (ACES):